When you’re planning a road trip, make sure you account for these road trips tips so you can get to your destination safely and comfortably.

-If you’re taking a long road trip, you need to plan in advance.
-And we’re not just talking about packing.
+You need to plan in advance for your road trip and we’re not just talking about packing.
 “Highway hypnosis” is quite common when travelers haven’t prepared for the endurance demands of an extended haul.
 In fact, more than 60 percent of drivers say they’ve gotten behind the wheel while drowsy, according to a survey by mattress retailer Sleepy’s.

 With that statistic in mind, you should take steps to prepare for long drives before you get behind the wheel—and to stay alert and energized throughout your trip.
 These tips for long drives will help you down the road.